 After dropping our bags we hopped on D.C’s metro which is carpeted, absurdly fast and clean.
 We were ready to see some touristy monuments but first stopped off 7th street to grab a quick lunch at Tapas style restaurant Oyamel.
 Our favorite was the Chilaquiles but the table side Guac everyone else seemed to be having looked extra delicious.

-From there we walked the National Mall (despite the whole length of water being under construction) and sat on the steps taking pictures at the Lincoln Memorial.
+From there we walked the National Mall (despite the whole length of water being under construction, we had agreat time touring) and sat on the steps taking pictures at the Lincoln Memorial.
 I would like to point out at this time that I wish we had been on segways but also that lunch probably warranted that we should walk instead.

 The previous day’s amount of walking renders us useless after a few drinks on U Street – we went to bed early and got a fresh start Sunday.
 Kait went off with her friend Elena to Georgetown and I met up with my lovely college friend Patrice who I hadn’t seen in FOREVER.
 After a failed attempt at Drag Queen Brunch (apparently very popular) we settled down in Adams Morgan area – Cafe Bonaparte.